cosc2336-ds-alg/assg02/README.md

 ## Task 5: Implement `operatorUnion()` Member Function

 Set union and intersection are fundamental operations that most users of your `Set` will expect you to support.
 The union of two sets is a new set that contains all of the items either in set 1 or set 2 (or in both of them).
 We don't quite have all of the tools yet to create and return a new `Set` dynamically, so we will implement the union of two sets by passing a `Set` into this member function and updating this `Set` to add in any items from the other set that don't already exist in this set.
+The result is that this `Set` (that we call `operatorUnion()` on) will actually be modified to be the union of the original 2 sets.

-Uncomment the first test case below the fixture class to test your `operatorUnion()` member function.
-As usual you should create a stub function and make sure you code compiles, runs and passes all of the tests you had been passing previously.
-The union operation will take a `otherSet` as a parameter and the result will be the union of the two sets ends up in the set you call the `operatorUnion()` member function on.
+Define the task 5 tests in order to develop and test the `operatorUnion()` member function.
+As usual you should create a stub function and make sure you code compiles, runs and passes all of the previous tests.
+The union operation will take a `otherSet` as a parameter and the result will be the union of the two sets that ends up in the set you call the `operatorUnion()` member function on.

 The algorithm for the `operatorUnion()` is relatively simple.
 You should iterate over all of the items in the `otherSet` and call your